The zeta-potential important stuff for nanobubbles

 Why is the zeta potential important for nanobubbles

 The electrical properties of gas bubbles are important in determining the interaction of nanobubbles if and when they merge together and how they interact with other materials such as solid particles or oil droplets.
 Knowledge about this helps' application development in, for example, protein skimmers, froth flotation, food processing, washing surfaces and purification.

 Electrical double layer around ultrafine bubble

-When a bubble is suspended in liquid it is surrounded by oppositely charged ions.
+When a bubble is suspended in liquid, it is surrounded by oppositely charged ions.
 The surrounding of the nano-bubble exists of two parts.
 An inner, nearby region called the Stern layer where the ions are strongly bound and an outer diffuse region where the ions are less firmly attached.
 The outer region is like a cloud kept together by electrostatic forces; it consists of various ions of opposite polarities.
 The whole system forms an electrical double layer.
 The development of a net charge at the bubble particle liquid surface affects the distribution of ions in the neighboring inter-facial region.
 This results in an increased concentration of counter ions close to the surface.
 When the nano-bubble moves through the liquid, ions within the boundary move with the bubble.
 Any ions beyond the boundary do not move with the bubble.
 We call the boundary the hydrodynamic shear or the slipping plane.
 The potential on this surface is called the zeta potential.

 High and Low zeta potential